 U = Unsatisfactory: No credit.
 The student has not made satisfactory progress.
 Applies only to developmental studies courses (numbered 01–09), noncredit courses, orientation, specialized courses, and seminars at the discretion of the college.

 W = Withdrawal: No credit.
 A grade of "W" is awarded to students who withdraw or are withdrawn from a course after the drop period but prior to the completion of 60 percent of the session.
 (Withdrawal deadlines are published in the General Catalog and each term in the Schedule of Classes.)
 Students who cease attendance prior to the withdrawal deadline for a class will be reported to the Admissions Office and withdrawn from the class.
 Students who are dropped or withdrawn by the instructor for non-attendance/participation will not be reinstated unless instructor error is determined.
 After the withdrawal deadline, students will receive a grade of "F" if they stop attending class, unless they request and are granted an administrative withdrawal because of mitigating and appropriately documented circumstances.
 Such requests should be submitted to and approved by the Admissions and Records Coordinator in the Admissions Office (via an Administrative Withdrawal form) during the term in which the discontinuance of attendance occurs.
-In addition, the instructor must sign the form indicating that the student had been making satisfactory progress in the course at the time of withdrawal.

 X = Audit: Students desiring to attend a course without taking the examination or receiving credit for the course may do so by registering to audit through the usual registration process and paying for the normal tuition.
 Permission of the division dean or the registrar is required to audit a course.
 Audited courses carry no credit and do not count as part of the student's course load.
 Students desiring to change status in a course from audit to credit or from credit to audit must do so within the add/drop period for the course.
 Advanced standing credit will not be awarded for a previously audited course.